 - Another Way to Get in Cheaper: Find someone aged 62 or older to take along.
 They can get a lifetime Senior Pass for a lower price than one regular admission.

-- Doggy Business: It may be best to leave Bowser home.
+- Traveling With Your Pet: It may be best to leave Bowser home.
 The park has so many restrictions that having one along could hamper your ability to enjoy the place.
 A full list is at the National Park website.
 If you decide bring your dog along anyway, the kennel at the Yosemite Valley Stable is open from Memorial Day1 through Labor Day2.
 You'll need written proof of immunizations, dogs must weigh at least 20 pounds or for smaller one, they may board them if you provide a small kennel.
 Call 209-372-8348 for more details.

 - Get High Safely: Elevation at Yosemite varies, but can be up to 10,000 feet.
 For tips to stay well and comfortable, take a look at the high elevation checklist.